mnarasimhan02/udacity_neighborhood_map/README.md

 A single-page application featuring a map of the Gaithersburg City restaurants.
 Built with the following Libraries: Knockoutjs => google maps + fourSquare api

-Google near by search is sued to get near by restaurants and details about restaurants including name , rating and reviews
+Google near by search is used to get near by restaurants and details about restaurants including name , rating and reviews

 Four square venue search api is used to add category of restaurant, current number of users and checkin at the restaurant details